imirzadeh/epsl-website/content/authors/asiful-arefeen/_index.md

 ---
 ## About Me

-I am a PhD student at Arizona State University (WSU).
+I am a PhD student at Arizona State University (ASU).
 I am working under the supervision of Professor Hassan Ghasemzadeh at the Embedded and Pervasive Systems Lab (EPSL).
-My research topics include embedded systems, health monitoring systems, wearable sensor development and machine learning.
-Before joining WSU, I received my B.S. degree in Electrical and Electronic Engineering from Bangladesh University of Engineering & Technology (BUET) in 2019.
+My research topics include machine learning, health monitoring system development and mobile health.
+I received my B.S. in Electrical and Electronic Engineering from Bangladesh University of Engineering & Technology (BUET) in 2019.